ivostoykov/solomd2html/README.md

 # Usage

 > [!WARNING]
-> `parse` does not sanitize the HTML.
+> `parseAdnRender` does not sanitize the HTML.
 Be cautious when processing user-supplied data and apply necessary sanitization.

 ## Browser

-Open the provided index.html file.

-Include one of the JavaScript files in your HTML:
+Include one of the JavaScript files in your HTML file:

 ```html
 <script src="solomd2html.js"></script>
 ```

-or use the provided minified version:
+Take a look in the provided index.html file if needed.

+A minified version is also provided:

 ```html
 <script src="solomd2html.min.js"></script>
 ```

 Once the script is available, you can use it by passing the Markdown snippet and the target element where the output should appear.
-Optionally, you can provide a third parameter as an object to override default settings.
+Optionally, you can provide a [third parameter](#options) as an object to override default settings.
 Currently, the available option is:

 ```json
 {